 The Usual Paris Syndrome

-My first trip to Paris was a very short one, as I was on my way home from an amazing 3 weeks Eurotrip.
-Fatigued and with no money, I went to see “The city of lights”.
+My first trip to Paris was a very short one, as I was on my way home from an amazing 3-week Eurotrip.
+Fatigued and without too much money to spend, I went to see “The City of Lights”.
 I’m not really sure what I was expecting to find there, but it certainly wasn’t.
 Paris was not the romantic city I though it was.
-Overcrowded and very expensive, the city of love and lights or whatever they may call it was nothing but a usual metropolis bursting with tourists of all nations, crossed by a dirty Seine and with no vanilla scent shrouding its streets.
+Overcrowded and very expensive, the city of love and lights or whatever they may call it, was nothing but a usual metropolis bursting with tourists of all nations, crossed by a dirty Seine and with no vanilla scent shrouding its streets.
 I felt a kind of joy and fulfillment for the simple reason of being there, but oh, my dear city was so disappointing me.

-After spending 50 euros on a couple of miniature towers, probably made on a boat or something, chatting with a Romanian gipsy along the Seine (sorry, French people) and soaking up a coffee in a stylish break-the-bank café downtown, I ended my Parisian experience with a quick glance over my shoulder: You’re definitely not the city of my dreams!
+After spending 50 euros on a couple of miniature towers, probably made on a boat or something, chatting with a Romanian gypsy along the Seine and soaking up a coffee in a stylish break-the-bank café downtown, I ended up my Parisian experience with a very clear idea in my head and quick glance over my shoulder: You’re definitely not the city of my dreams!

 That was my first Paris experience snobbishly expensive, not tremendously pleasant and definitely way too short!

-Situated in the fairy town of Marne-la-Vallee, just outer Paris, everyone knows that Disneyland Park is definitely a must-do for families with kids, but believe me, that doesn’t stop it from being a top entertainment spot for a romantic couple or a boisterous group of friends, as well.
+Situated in the fairy town of Marne-la-Vallee, just outer Paris, Disneyland Park is, like everyone knows, a must-do for families with kids.
+But believe me, that doesn’t stop it from being a top entertainment spot for a romantic couple or a boisterous group of friends, as well.

 Le Tour Eiffel is definitely a requisite for first-time travelers to Paris, a nice way of seeing Paris from above, a perfect picture for the family album or a fantastic spot for dinner, but if you already seen it before, it will be just another waste of time and energy.